im-ahumanbeing/bython/README.md

 }
 ```

-Which will get turned into this (use the -k  to keep the file because otherwise it will run it and then delete it):
+Which will get turned into this:
 ```python
 variable = {
     1: "one",